 4.7.1 Crucible Swelling Number (CSN) or Free Swelling Index (FSI)

-The Crucible Swelling Number (CSN) or Free Swelling Index (FSI) tests are determined by taking 1 g of -0.212 mm coal and heating it in a covered crucible to 820oC for 2.5 minutes.
+The Crucible Swelling Number (CSN) or Free Swelling Index (FSI) tests are performed by taking 1 g of -0.212 mm coal and heating it in a covered crucible to 820oC for 2.5 minutes.
 The resultant coke “button” is compared to a series of standard profiles and given a number between 0 and 9.
 A swelling number of 0 reflects a non-agglomerated and non-swelling coal, from 1 to 2.5 indicates a possible thermal coal, from 3 to 5 represents a possible weakly coking coal and 5.5 to 9 represents a possible coking coal.
 While this is the easiest and most frequently applied test conducted on coals, it may not always reflect the true coking capacity of a coal.
 Additional tests are recommended.
 SANS 501:2008 / ISO 501:2003 applies.

 4.7.2 Roga Index or Caking Index

-The Roga (or Caking) Index was used in Europe to indicate coking capacity and as an alternate to crucible swelling number.
+The Roga (or Caking) Index was used in Europe to indicate coking capacity and as an alternative to Crucible Swelling Number.
 This has now been replaced by the Caking Index, G (ISO 15585).
 In this test -0.2 mm coal is mixed with 5 g of anthracite and placed in a crucible.
 A 100-115 g steel weight is placed on top of the coal sample and then the sample is pressed for 30 s under a 6 kg mass.
 The sample is rapidly coked in an electric furnace to 850oC in 15 minutes.
-The coke material is weighed, placed in a small drum and rotated for 5 minutes at a specific revolution.
-The coke residue is screened at 1 mm and the weight of the +1 mm is determined.
-This +1 mm is tumbled a second time and the weight determined.
+The coke material is weighed, placed in a small drum and rotated for 5 minutes at a specific rate.
+The coke residue is screened at 1 mm and the weight of the +1 mm fraction is determined.
+This +1 mm fraction is tumbled a second time and the weight determined.
 The Caking Index is reported as the mean of duplicate determinations of the mass of the sized products as calculated in a specific formula.
 This provides an indication of fusibility and swell.
 SANS 15585:2007/ISO 15585:2006 applies.

 4.7.3 Gieseler Plastometer

-The Gieseler plastometer test is the only one which determines the actual extent of plasticity in the fluid phase of a coking coals.
+The Gieseler plastometer test is the only one which determines the actual extent of plasticity in the fluid phase of a coking coal.
 This is determined by applying a constant torque to a standard stirrer placed in a crucible into which a sample of -0.425 mm coal with a minimum of fines is charged and uniformly packed.
 The charge is heated uniformly through a temperature range from 300oC to 550oC (the plastic range).
 The rate of movement of the stirrer is determined in relation to the increase in temperature.
-The temperature and rate of maximum movement are recorded and the results reported as the maximum fluidity value expressed in dial divisions per minute (ddpm).
+The temperature and rate of maximum movement are recorded and the results reported as the maximum fluidity value, expressed in dial divisions per minute (ddpm).
 The higher the ddpm, the higher the plasticity.
 This test is highly sensitive to the degree of oxidation in a coal and is strongly influenced by rank.
 SANS 737:2009/ISO 10329:2009 applies.

 4.7.4 Dilatation